University of Heidelberg

 5. Can I get a certificate?

-This is a not-for-credit course without tests or exams.
-If you do not miss more than 6 classes, you will however receive a non-graded certificate of regular attendance at the end of the course.
+These are a not-for-credit courses without tests or exams.
+If you do not miss more than 6 classes, you will receive a non-graded certificate of regular attendance at the end of the course.

 Please register again for this semester's courses even if you attended a course in the previous semester.

-Scholars at Heidelberg University (Postdocs) and their Partners
+Scholars (postdoc / "Professor" levels) at Heidelberg University and their partners

-To register for the German language courses, you first need to register online with the Welcome Centre.
+To sign up for the German language courses, you first need to register online with the →Welcome Centre.

 If you are already registered with the Welcome Centre, you can sign up yourself (and your partner) for the German courses via the Portal for International Scholars: Log in select “German language courses” in the column on the left → click “register for this event” at the end of the page.